 Pearson (LSE: PSON) is another Footsie share where the long-term risks are too great.
 The educational materials provider has leapt 12% on Friday after it emerged that Cevian Capital holds a chunky 5.4% stake in the business.
 It has raised hopes that a much-needed shakeup of the company is in the offing.
 The departure of chief executive John Fallon could certainly make it easier for the activist investor to have its way.

 But will the move change Pearson’s fortunes considerably?
-It still has to overcome the immense challenges created by falling enrolment in the US college system and growing demand for low-cost teaching aides.
+It still has to overcome the immense challenges created by falling enrolment in the US college system and growing demand for low-cost teaching aids.

 Indeed, this is a problem that could worsen significantly over the medium term following the coronavirus crisis and the subsequent economic downturn.
 A recent study from the Institute of International Education suggests that 90% of colleges expect enrolment by non-US students for the 2020–21 academic year to drop on an annual basis.
 Expect meaty drops among US students, too.